trixi-gpu/trixi-gpu.github.io/index.md

 ## News

-There is a new project that probably involves the parallelization of mesh initialization process in solving PDEs using CUDA.jl (or other available GPU packages in Julia) for the upcoming [Google Summer of Code 2025](https://summerofcode.withgoogle.com/).
+There is a [new project](https://julialang.org/jsoc/gsoc/trixi/#adaptive_mesh_refinement_on_gpus_with_cuda_dynamic_parallelism) focused on implementing AMR with CUDA dynamic parallelism for the upcoming [Google Summer of Code 2025](https://summerofcode.withgoogle.com/).
+Please reach out if you are interested.

 ## Acknowledgments